ThePlasmak/you-cant-save-her/post-mortem/post-mortem.md

 - I also think it's interesting when pink represents "evil"—such as for Calamity Ganon in Breath of the Wild and Galarian Moltres in Pokémon, especially since it's a traditionally feminine colour.

 - The nuns and religious worldbuilding are inspired by Warhammer 40K, but particularly, I was inspired by this faction called the Sisters of Battle.
 They're basically militant soldier nuns with guns.
 The Catholic imagery of this faction is very funny to me—they have a [tank that is... also an organ](https://www.reddit.com/r/Warhammer40k/comments/dqqypi/new_sisters_of_battle_tanks/)?!
-The idea of militant, "evil" nuns is very funny to me—and isn't "nun" a funny word?
+The idea of militant, "evil" nuns is also very funny to me.
+And isn't "nun" a funny word?
 Nun nun nun.

 - This is probably the most indulgent thing I've made—I basically just bashed together things I liked.

 ## A Conclusion

 This is the first time I've competed in IFComp, but it's also the first time I've received so many reviews for my work.
-Thank you to everyone who played and reviewed my game!
+Thanks to everyone who played and reviewed my game!
 I don't respond to reviews on principle, but I just want to say that I'm really grateful for all the feedback.

 This post-mortem is a little late, as I wanted to finish the post-comp release first... and it's now available on Itch.io!
 I made minor changes to the writing, added a colorblind mode, and fixed some bugs.
 You can play it here!

-Thank you for reading this post-mortem!
+Thanks for reading this post-mortem!